SabrinaHeng/UTM_CourseWork/Year 3/README.md

 # 📝 Reflection

 Year 3 represented the most specialized and exciting stage of my academic journey so far.
-Unlike previous years that focused on programming fundamentals and software development, this year emphasized the practical application of data engineering, analytics, and intelligent technologies.
+Unlike previous years that focused primarily on programming fundamentals and software development, this year emphasized the practical application of data engineering, enterprise systems, artificial intelligence, and business intelligence technologies.

-Through courses such as Artificial Intelligence, Data Analytics, Data Mining, Business Intelligence, and High Performance Data Processing, I learned how data can be transformed into meaningful insights that support decision-making and innovation.
-These subjects strengthened my ability to analyze complex datasets, develop predictive models, and design solutions that address real-world challenges.
+Through courses such as Artificial Intelligence, Business Intelligence, High Performance Data Processing, and Special Topics in Data Engineering, I gained valuable insights into how modern organizations leverage data to drive innovation and support strategic decision-making.
+These subjects strengthened my ability to analyze information, identify patterns, and apply technology-driven solutions to real-world challenges.

-Database Programming and Enterprise Software Development Methodology also enhanced my understanding of large-scale system development and enterprise-level applications.
-Working on projects involving databases, analytics, and software systems helped me bridge the gap between theory and practical implementation.
+Application Development and Enterprise Software Development Methodology enhanced my understanding of software development processes, software architecture, and enterprise-level application design.
+Working on projects throughout the year allowed me to apply software engineering principles while improving my technical, analytical, and problem-solving skills.

+Database Programming further deepened my knowledge of database systems, backend development, and data management.
+It reinforced the importance of efficient data storage, retrieval, and processing in modern applications, which are critical aspects of Data Engineering.

-One of the most valuable lessons from Year 3 was recognizing the importance of data in modern technology.
-Whether through artificial intelligence, business intelligence, or high-performance processing, data serves as the foundation for innovation across industries.
-This realization further reinforced my passion for pursuing a career in Data Engineering and Analytics.
+One of the most valuable lessons from Year 3 was understanding how different technologies—ranging from artificial intelligence and business intelligence to high-performance data processing—work together to transform raw data into meaningful information.
+This strengthened my passion for Data Engineering and increased my interest in developing intelligent, data-driven solutions that create real impact.

-Overall, Year 3 strengthened my technical expertise, analytical thinking, and problem-solving abilities while preparing me for industry challenges and future professional growth in the field of data and technology.
+Overall, Year 3 significantly enhanced my technical expertise, critical thinking, and practical development skills.
+The knowledge and experience gained throughout this year have prepared me for future industry challenges and strengthened my aspiration to pursue a career in Data Engineering, Data Analytics, and Artificial Intelligence.